-The National Cherry Blossom Festival is one of the largest celebrations of the year in the United States.
-Heralding the arrival of spring, it celebrates the friendship between the peoples of Japan and the United States.
-It is held in Washington, DC.
+Viewing cherry blossoms in Washington, DC, is one of rites of spring in the United States.
+Heralding the arrival of spring, the Cherry Blossom Festival celebrates the friendship between the peoples of Japan and the United States.
 Most events are free.

 Japan is rightfully famous for its cherry blossoms in spring, but the Land of the Rising Sun isn’t the only place in the world to enjoy cherry blossoms.